Georgia Child Support Calculator (2026)

 What is considered income for Georgia child support?

-How does shared custody work for child support in Georgia?
+How does shared custody affect child support in Georgia?

 Can Georgia child support be modified?